MasumA009/infrastructure-as-code/infrastructure-as-code.md

 # Step 5: change hosts file

+We can check connectivity between hosts/ nodes throgh using the `ping` command, if there is a successful connection established, it should return with `pong`.
+To do this follow:

-once in the correct directory, we can run the following to get into the hosts file to modify it:
+once in the correct directory (`/etc/ansible`), we can run the following to get into the hosts file to modify it:
 ```
 sudo nano hosts
 ```